nebulae-official/Orion/README.md

     pip install -e .[dev]
     ```

-## 🚀 Quick Start (Iteration 2)
+## 🚀 Quick Start (Iteration 3)

-This demonstrates initializing the client and using the new high-level methods to read data.
+This demonstrates initializing the client and using methods to read pages, databases, and block children.

 ```python
 from __future__ import annotations